Katie Basham, Ph.D.

 Lihua is originally from China and obtained her B.S. in medicine and M.S. in biology from West China University of Medical Sciences in 1982 and 1986.
 She later found her real passion was in medical research and came to the University of Utah, where she has worked for 28 years in biomedical research.
-Lihua has extensive experience studying fertility and gonadal development.
-She will join the Basham Lab in January 2021.
+Lihua has extensive experience studying fertility and gonadal development, and joined the Basham Lab in January 2021.
 Outside the lab, Lihua enjoys hiking, dance, Taiji, gardening, and reading novels, particularly from Dan Brown and John Grisham.

 Kate is from Co.
 Mayo, Ireland and obtained her B.Sc. in Biomedical Science (Pharmacology) from the National University of Ireland, Galway in 2016.
 Following this, she stayed at NUIG to complete a Ph.D. in Pharmacology at the Lambe Institute under the supervision of Dr. Conall Dennedy.
 Her doctoral research focused on understanding cholesterol and lipid handling in Adrenocortical Carcinoma and how this plays a role in mediating mitotane therapy.
 Alongside her research, Kate led an initiative to reduce the environmental impact of laboratory practices.
 These efforts resulted in “My Green Lab” certification for the Lambe Institute and was one of the first in Europe.
 Kate joined the Basham Lab in May 2021 as a Postdoctoral Research Fellow.
 When not in the lab, Kate enjoys keeping fit, audiobooks, and good coffee.